avocado-framework/avocado/docs/source/guides/user/chapters/installing.rst

         Avocado features are distributed as non-core plugins.
 Visit the Avocado Plugin section on the left menu.

+.. tip:: If you are looking for Virtualization specific testing, also consider
+         looking at Avocado-VT_ installation instructions after finishing the Avocado installation.

 Installing from PyPI
 --------------------